michplunkett/python-project-template/README.md

 # Poetry Python 🐍 Project Template
-This repository is a template for a python 🐍 project using the poetry container.
+This repository is a template for a python 🐍 project using the `uv` container.
 The intent is to do all the basic lifting for a python project so that people can hit the ground running with their ideas.

 ### To make this project your own